USDx stablecoin Reaches Market Cap of $7.07 Million (USDX)

-USDx stablecoin (CURRENCY:USDX) traded 0.3% lower against the U.S. dollar during the twenty-four hour period ending at 20:00 PM E.T. on July 9th.
-USDx stablecoin has a market cap of $7.07 million and $5,513.00 worth of USDx stablecoin was traded on exchanges in the last 24 hours.
-One USDx stablecoin coin can now be bought for $1.00 or 0.00008734 BTC on major exchanges.
-During the last seven days, USDx stablecoin has traded down 0.3% against the U.S. dollar.
+USDx stablecoin (CURRENCY:USDX) traded 0.3% lower against the US dollar during the 24-hour period ending at 17:00 PM ET on July 10th.
+During the last week, USDx stablecoin has traded 0.3% lower against the US dollar.
+USDx stablecoin has a market capitalization of $7.07 million and $5,513.00 worth of USDx stablecoin was traded on exchanges in the last day.
+One USDx stablecoin coin can currently be purchased for approximately $1.00 or 0.00008734 BTC on major cryptocurrency exchanges.

 - Dollars (USDX) traded up 6.4% against the dollar and now trades at $0.17 or 0.00000432 BTC.